 Chapel’s Cultural Programme

 The chapel runs its own cultural programme with shows linked to our history as a former hospital chapel or our ties to Fitzrovia.
-The Ward, the chapel’s first show, followed the lives of four young men on the Aids wards of the former Middlesex Hospital: the Charles Bell and Broderip wards.
-Subsequent exhibitions focused on the Welsh artist and former Fitzrovia resident Nina Hamnett and the most loved and valued pieces of art chosen by Fitzrovia neighbours from their own homes in Dwelling.
+The Ward and The Ward Revisited followed the lives of four young men on the Aids wards of the former Middlesex Hospital in film and photographs.
+Other exhibitions focused on the Welsh artist and former Fitzrovia resident Nina Hamnett and the most loved and valued pieces of art chosen by Fitzrovia neighbours from their own homes in Dwelling.
 In 2022, we presented Leigh Bowery: Tell Them I’ve Gone to Papua New Guinea and Caroline Walker: Birth Reflections.
-In May we will present Lee Miller: Nurses.
+We have also presented Lee Miller: Nurses.

 Stephen Friedman Gallery

 Stephen Friedman Gallery presented hand-painted sculptures by artist Yinka Shonibare MBE during Frieze London in October 2018 and an interactive installation by Jonathan Baldock in 2019.

 We were delighted to welcome Richard Ingleby Gallery in residence during Frieze London.
 Artists David Batchelor, Jonathan Owen, Kevin Harman and Peter Liversdge were presented during the show.

 The Horiuchi Foundation presented a series of photographs at the chapel by Tomohiro Muda.
 The exhibition was called Icons of Time: Memories of the Tsunami that Struck Japan and was a photographic record of artefacts left behind in the wake of the disaster in 2011.
 It formed a satellite event for Photo London.